State Surplus Property Program

 Vehicle Auction Information for the Public

 All state vehicle auctions are now held online at www.PropertyRoom.com.
+To view State of CT Auctions on Preview, go to www.PropertyRoom.com, click on Vehicles, then Vehicles on Preview.
+Look for listings with Hartford, CT for more details.
 As per policy and procedures, these vehicles will be held for 14 days to give state agencies and municipalities a chance to purchase them prior to going to public auction.
 Once this time period has elapsed, surplus state vehicles are available to the public via auction.
 If we have vehicles for sale, auctions will begin and end on Wednesdays at 6:00pm.
 Read how to sign up here.

 Property Auction Information for the Public

 All state property auctions are now held online at www.PublicSurplus.com.
 Auctions are ongoing, so there is no set date for auctions to be held.

 To view State of CT Auctions, follow the instructions below: